Olivella esther

 Olivella esther is a species of small sea snail, marine gastropod mollusk in the subfamily Olivellinae, in the family Olividae, the olives.
 Species in the genus Olivella are commonly called dwarf olives.

 Description

-The length of the shell attains 16 mm.
+The shell has a maximum length of 16mm and a maximum width of 7mm.
+The color is often a yellowish off white base with brown markings and a brown band.